Mongolia FAQ's

 Mongolia

-Mongolia is also a fairly healthy country to visit but ask a travel doctor about appropriate vaccinations, and what to take with you in the way of medicines.
+Mongolia is also a relatively healthy destination, but we recommend consulting a travel doctor about necessary vaccinations and medications to bring with you.

-We travel in remote areas, so we take your health and safety very seriously.
-Our trip assistants are medically trained with the Mongolian Red Cross and will provide care to the best of their abilities until you are able to reach a hospital.
-The tour vehicle is available if necessary.
-However, it is vital that you have your own travel insurance which includes repatriation.
-There is a separate safety document provided for our guests in our Pre-Departure Guidelines.
+Traveling in remote areas means we take your health and safety very seriously.
+Our trip assistants have received basic first aid training through the Mongolian Red Cross and will provide care to the best of their abilities until professional medical help is available.
+The tour vehicle is also at your disposal in case of emergencies.
+However, it is essential that you have travel insurance covering medical emergencies and repatriation.

 We have comprehensive risk assessments in place and are a member of the Cornerstone Safety Group.

 Mongolia is a relatively safe country in which to travel as a foreign woman, especially if you are joining a group trip or a tour company.
 However, as with any country, there are cultural issues to be aware of and the same safety cautions apply as at home.
-As an example, alcohol can rear its head and you may be approached by drunk men and a level of harassment may occur.
+For instance, alcohol consumption can sometimes lead to encounters with intoxicated individuals, and there is a possibility of unwanted attention or mild harassment from men.

-Please get in touch with any questions you may have.
+Please get in touch with any questions you may have or you can access our specific guide for female travellers here.

 Taxis